 You can attach files to your mail messages by touching and holding to bring up the edit menu.
 Once it appears, tap the right arrow to get more options, then tap Add Attachment.
-You'll default into iCloud Drive, but if you tap Locations at the top right, you can access files from Dropbox, Google Drive, One Drive, or any document provider, as long as you added them (tap on Edit and then toggle the services you want to use).
+You'll default into iCloud Drive, but if you tap Locations at the top left, you can access files from Dropbox, Google Drive, One Drive, or any document provider, as long as you added them (tap on Edit and then toggle the services you want to use).

 Just like on the Home screen where you can touch and pull down to access Spotlight search, you can touch and pull down from any mailbox to bring up search for mail.
 Start typing and Mail will show you any messages that match.